AyuAyushi/nodejs-hello-world/README.md

 # nodejs-hello-world

-1. Create an ec2 instance without giving any ssh key-pair
+1. Create an ec2 instance  using ubuntu with a key-pair
 2. ssh thorugh aws cloudshell
 3. generate pub-private ssh key in it
 4. add public key to ur github account (/home/ec2-user/.ssh)